openscd/open-scd/README.md

 There is a configuration for ESLint and Prettier that is used to check and format the code.

 There are extensions for VSCode and IntelliJ IDEA.
-Use and configure these extensions for your IDE to make your live easier.
+Use and configure these extensions for your IDE to make your life easier.

 ## License